surifirstpin/biplus_documentation/version.3/SQL Runner.md

 ## Create SQL Query in Analysis

-You can make use of **Analysis Section** to create a query, and copy paste the same query in sql runner area and Run it.
+You can make use of **Analysis Section** to create a query, and copy paste the same query in sql runner area and get SQL command

 ![